 What are the steps in the accommodation process?

-- Employee contacts the Office of Equity, Access, and Diversity for the appropriate forms.
+- Employees should contact Kristina Hoffmann, Employee Relations Specialist for the appropriate forms.
 The employee completes the medical release and requests completion of medical forms from their personal medical provider.

 - A current job description is gathered.